” Some things cannot be fixed. They can only be carried” – Megan Devine

 This is the most true statement I have ever read in relation to grief and how it changes you.

 I am lucky because my loss was not final.
-Since my diagnois I have lived two years and I continue to give the appearance of health.
+Since my diagnosis I have lived two years and I continue to give the appearance of health.
 Perhaps that appearance will be my reality.
 Time will provide those answers.

 Yesterday I went for a walk early in the morning.
 The sun was rising in the sky and promised an unusually mild and bright February morning.
 Everything around me seemed to be preparing to spring back to life after a long and cold winter.
 I could feel the sun warming my back as it projected a long tall silhouette of my frame.
 A giant of ridiculous proportions.
 It made me smile.